NiklasPhabian/dissertation/C2_Software.md

 ### Plotting

 Using STARE's ability to look up the trixel vertices for SIDs, STAREPandas converts SIDs and collections of SIDs to simple feature geometries.
-A feature with a single SID, e.g., representing an iFOV or a point, will be converted into a single triangular simple feature polygon, while features with a set of SIDs, e.g., representing a cover, are converted into a simple feature multipolyon of trixels.
+A feature with a single SID, e.g., representing an IFOV or a point, will be converted into a single triangular simple feature polygon, while features with a set of SIDs, e.g., representing a cover, are converted into a simple feature multipolyon of trixels.
 The STAREDataFrame method [make_trixels()](https://starepandas.readthedocs.io/en/latest/docs/reference/api/starepandas.STAREDataFrame.make_trixels.html) generates a geopandas GeoSeries of the same length of the dataframe with each row containing the simple feature geometry of the trixels.
 This GeoSeries may be attached back to the DataFrame.
 STAREPandas can then use GeoPandas' rich plotting library to plot the trixels.

 The ability to plot features in trixel representation has proven immensely helpful in exploring and communicating STARE-based geospatial analysis.